 But if this is the first time you’re checking your numbers, we recommend steeling yourself – there’s a chance your loan balance may be higher than you think.

-If you’ve been very unlucky with inflation and your working situation, you may discover that your loan balance hasn’t gone down, or has actually gone up since graduation.
+If you’ve been very unlucky with the indexation rate and your working situation, you may discover that your loan balance hasn’t gone down at all, or has actually gone up since graduation.
 In which case, it could be a useful exercise to see if making voluntary repayments will help manage your balance.

 And if it helps at all, you’re not alone.